 |Amount of Cloud Storage||7 Days||30 Days||31 Days||60 Days|

 Cloud storage wasn’t the only thing we got with Arlo Smart; there was also person detection, which we got free as part of the three-month Arlo Smart trial that came with our video doorbell.
 After the first three months, Arlo Smart started at only $2.99 per month per camera, which was a great deal compared to competitor pricing.

 Smart Platform Integration

-The Arlo Video Doorbell works with Alexa, meaning you can tell Alexa to:
+The Arlo Video Doorbell works with Alexa, so we enjoyed asking the voice assistant to:

 - Show the Arlo Video Doorbell’s footage

 - Show the last motion detected by the Arlo Video Doorbell.

 However, the doorbell wasn’t compatible with Google Assistant or Apple HomeKit, which we thought would be frustrating if we were already using one of those voice assistants.

 Again, Arlo Smart included person detection, which enabled our Arlo Video Doorbell to distinguish a person’s movement from that of pets, cars, and more.
 With person detection, we only received the most important notifications.
 We didn’t have to put up with annoying beeps every time a car passed our house.
 We considered person detection one of the best features of Arlo Smart, so we decided to go ahead and pay the service after our free trial period ended.